jainabhishek347/updown_town/README.md

 ## Instructions

 * Clone the repo to your local machine
-* Install docker and  run elow commands : docker-compose build docker-compose up
+* Install docker and  run below commands : docker-compose build docker-compose up